Match Game: Format

 Some questions dealt with the fictitious (and often sleazy) country of "Nerdocrumbesia" or the world's greatest salesman, who could sell anything to anyone.
 Other questions, usually given in the second round (or third round in Match Game PM) to allow trailing contestants to catch up quickly, hinted at more obvious answers based on the context of the question.
 One such question was "James Bond went to an all-night restaurant.
 When the waitress told him they were out of coffee, he ordered a [blank]."
 Because James Bond's signature drink is a martini, shaken, not stirred, the panelists and contestants were expected to choose that answer.
 In the most extreme cases, the questions were puns with only one answer that made sense.
 "Did you hear about the religious group of dentists?
 They call themselves the Holy [blank]" was written so that only "Molars" made sense.

-Rayburn always played the action for laughs and frequently tried to read certain questions in character, such as "Old Man Periwinkle" or "Old Mrs. Pervis".
+Rayburn often played the action for laughs and frequently tried to read certain questions in character, such as "Old Man Periwinkle" or "Old Mrs. Pervis".
 He also did the same with Confucius and Count Dracula.
 Regular panelist Charles Nelson Reilly, a Broadway director, often responded with comments such as "I like it when you act" and "That character was really very good.
 Along with the other two that you do," to the amusement of the audience.

 In the second round, the contestants attempted to match the celebrities whom they had not matched in the first round.
 On the CBS version, the challenger always began the second round (unless that contestant had matched all six stars, in which case the champion selected from the two questions available).
 This meant that a champion who had answered only one question could be ahead of a challenger who had played both questions, rendering the final question moot.
 On the syndicated versions, the leader after a round played first in the next round.
-In case of a tie score, the contestant who had not selected his or her question in the previous round made the selection in the tiebreaker round.
+In case of a tie score, the contestant who had not selected their question in the previous round made the selection in the tiebreaker round.

 On Match Game PM, the third round was added after the first season as games proved to be too short to fill the half-hour.
 Again, the only celebrities who played were those who did not match that contestant in previous rounds.
 On Match Game PM, the questions with the most obvious answers were typically used in the third round.